lateralblast/kvm-nvidia-passthrough/README.md

 ```

 The key things here are to pass the host device to the VM, and hide KVM
-(Nvidia drivers will fail to load drives if it determines it is a virtualised environment):
+(Nvidia drivers will fail to load if it determines it is a virtualised environment):

 ```
 --host-device 04:00.0 --features kvm_hidden=on